 Mount Joy Farms

-Because we live in a world of scarce resources, every effort is made to use these as effectively as possible through the adoption of the best agricultural practices.
+We live in a world of scarce resources, every effort is made to use these as effectively as possible through the adoption of the best agricultural practices.
 These practices include all aspects of farming from soil management, water conservation and crop protection to worker health, safety and welfare.

 We recognise that our workforce is our most important asset.
 We support the initiatives of organised agriculture to achieve transformation in the agricultural labour sector and we subscribe to a code of conduct regarding fair employment practices.
 We have implemented steps to give practical effect to our commitment for the transformation of workers’ rights with regard to housing and community initiatives such as education of workers and their children.
 Mount Joy has a deep commitment to those who work the soil in this unique valley.

 We utilise high-density trellised planting systems.
 Root stocks are used which have a dwarfing influence on the plum trees.
 Trellising ensures higher fruit yields, good fruit sizing and colouring as well as less wind damage.